tobybreckon/mosaic-lab/README.md

 ### Files:

 - _skeleton.py_ - an outline file with camera/video interface and commented outline of the bits you need to complete
-- _mosiac-support.py_ - a set of documented supporting functions
+- _mosaic_support.py_ - a set of documented supporting functions

 ---